Tuesday, December 27th, 2016

 Wells Fargo is one of 38 banks offering financial support to the pipeline and its parent companies, according to research by Food & Water Watch, but it’s one of only 17 banks that have directly financed the pipeline construction by Dakota Access LLC.
 And one of only seven banks financing all of them with significant lines of credit offered to parent companies Energy Transfer Partners, Energy Transfer Equity, and Sunoco Logistics.

 Seattle City Council member Kshama Sawant introduced legislation that would end the city’s contract with Wells Fargo, which handles $3 billion worth of city government business, including employee payroll.
 It was unanimously approved to go to a full vote in January.
-Wells Fargo’s contract with the city has another year to […]
+Wells Fargo’s contract with the city has another year to go, […]

 1 Comment